Or buy just the digital map to use during your trail

 A ring trail starting from San Rocco di Camogli touches some of the main places of the Park of Portofino, partly along less traveled paths.

-The departure is from the parking lot of San Rocco di Camogli (reachable by own vehicles or by bus from Ruta) where, on the mountain side, we find a pole indicating the Park (sometimes it could remain hidden by some cars parked in front of it) indicating Portofino Vetta.
+The departure is from the parking lot of San Rocco di Camogli (reachable by own vehicles or by bus from Ruta) where we find a marker pole at mountain side (sometimes it could remain hidden by some cars parked in front of it) indicating Portofino Vetta ().